kaleight/editing-github_demo/0304-in_class_exercise.md

 ## Dangling Modifiers:

 1. Opening the window to let out a huge bumblebee, the car accidentally swerved into an oncoming car.
-2. After completing seminary training, women's access to the pulpit has often been denied.
+2. Women's access to the pulpit has often been denied, after completing seminary training.
-3. Deciding to join the navy, the recruiter enthusiastically shook Joe's hand.
+3. The recruiter enthusiastically shook Joe's hand as he decided to join the navy.
 4. Upon entering the doctor's office, a skeleton caught my attention.
 5. To please the children, some fireworks were set off a day early.
 6. Though only sixteen, UCLA accepted Martha's application.